Last Updated on by Talita

-Airbnb and other short-term rental arrangements are a popular option for a wide range of travellers and holidaymakers.
+Airbnb and other short-term rental arrangements are a popular option for a wide range of travellers and holidaymakers with over 54 million active bookers on Airbnb worldwide.
 They’re more comfortable than a campsite but generally cheaper than a hotel, and many offer the opportunity to stay right in the heart of the local community.

 In this article, we explain how, by being smart and selective, you can find the best possible accommodation of this kind for as little money as possible.
 You’ll learn what to look out for and how to avoid potential pitfalls for a problem-free holiday that won’t break the bank.

 The Airbnbs available in the location to which you’re travelling will each offer their own unique upsides and downsides.
 This means you’ll have to get your priorities in order before making a choice.

 What are you looking for in accommodation?
 Do you want beautiful views and luxury amenities or simply somewhere to rest your head after a long day of sightseeing?
 Are you after a central location with loads of transport links, or are you willing to travel a little further for a lower price?